fastapi-practices/fastapi_best_architecture_docs/docs/en/plugin/before.md

 The project provides basic plugin management for install, enable/disable, download, and uninstall.
 The marketplace is mainly for discovery and navigation.
 Third-party plugin quality, updates, pricing, and technical support remain the responsibility of plugin developers.

+## Groups

+The marketplace organizes plugins into four groups so they are easier to find and filter.
+Each plugin belongs to both a side group and a maintainer group, for example "Backend · Official".

+- **Backend**: plugins installed into `backend/plugin`
+- **Frontend**: plugins installed into the frontend project; repository names end with `_ui` or `-ui`
+- **Official**: maintained by the `fastapi-practices` organization
+- **Community**: maintained by community developers

 ## Development

 See [Plugin Development](dev.md).